How we value your home

+You'll know the starting point for an advance before you list with us.
 Once you're on the market, we'll share data on how your home is performing on the market versus where we'd expect it to be to get you an offer.
-We’ll share all the data with you and, at this point, we can offer you an advance.
+We’ll share all the data with you and, at this point, we can offer you larger advance.

 The advance is the maximum amount that we are confident offering you for the property.
 If you decide not to take the offer we will keep refreshing it based on the market's behaviour and your home's performance.

 On average we sell our customers' homes for 1.5% above our final detailed, data-driven valuation